-More than 11,000 footprints have been found from at least ten types of dinosaur from the late cretaceous period in an exposed area of over 5,000 square metres.
-The area is known as “dinosaur dance world.”
+More than 11,000 footprints have been found from at least ten types of dinosaurs from the late cretaceous period in an exposed area of over 5,000 square metres.
+The area is known as the “dinosaur dance world.”

 Information in English is limited.
 If you would like to see the site, visit the Zhucheng Dinosaur Museum and ask for directions to the Huanglong Valley Dinosaur Footprint Museum.

 Dinosaur footprints have been found at around 100 sites in China, some as recently as last year.
 The best are still being studied by palaeontologists.
 In addition to Zhucheng, the footprints at Qijiang Laoying Mountain in Chongqing are of note.

 Goseong Dinosaur Museum, Korea’s first dinosaur museum is located next to one of the world’s largest dinosaur track sites on the southern South Korean coast, with 4,000 dinosaur footprints and over 420 different tracks.
 Several fossilised eggs have also been found on the coast at nearby Boseong.